swetjen/Simple-Minecraft-Server-Wrapper/README.md

 # Features

-- Checks for the latest Minecraft snaphsot version from Mojang's servers
+- Automatically checks for and downloads the latest snapshop version of Minecraft.
-- While the server is running, checks for an updated snapshot in the background.
+- Starts Minecraft and continually checks for new Snapshots versions in the background.
-- Gracefully stops the server when a new version is detected.
+- Stops the server when a new version is detected and downloads it.
-- Automatically downloads the latest snapshop and restarts the server with the new version.
+- Restarts the server and keeps monitoring for new releases.
+- Written in Python!